Russian invasion of Ukraine

 Support for studies

 Municipalities are encouraged to provide early childhood education and care for all children within the scope of temporary protection.
 Education for school-age children is provided in the form of pre-primary or basic education, or as preparatory instruction for basic education intended for immigrants, for example.
-Under the Basic Education Act, pupils have the right to receive education, guidance and sufficient support for learning and school attendance as soon as the need for support is observed.
+Under the Basic Education Act, pupils have the right to receive education, guidance and sufficient support for learning and school attendance as soon as they need it.
 Once immigrants have been granted a residence permit on the basis of temporary protection, they may study in Finland without any limitations.

 People are free to apply for vocational education and training and general upper secondary education, and those within the scope of temporary protection can also apply on the same terms as Finnish citizens.